 • Requesting Personal Information: Any airdrop that requires sensitive personal information, including ID, private keys, or passwords, is probably a scam.
 No legitimate airdrop will ask for anything more than your wallet address.

-• Overly complicated claiming process: If the process of claiming the tokens is unnecessarily over-complicated or consists of interactions with potentially suspicious smart contracts, then this can be a hint that the project is not structurally robust or was established to scam unsuspecting users.
+• Overly complicated claiming process: If the process of claiming the tokens is unnecessarily over-complicated or consists of interactions with potentially suspicious smart contracts, then this can hint that the project is not structurally robust or was established to scam unsuspecting users.

 Why It’s Risky: